hussamfyi/hussamfyi.github.io/_posts/2023-08-03-writing-recipes.md

 The course offered a ton of useful writing frameworks to help with generating (and ‘validating’) content ideas, writing catchy hooks and structuring content to keep readers engaged.

-As I continued to apply these frameworks, I noticed over time that my writing lacked personality.
+As I continued applying these frameworks, I noticed something interesting: my writing lacked personality.

-My work began to read more like a sales letter than an authentic expression of who I am.
-I think it's because I felt the 'pressure to perform' whenever I wrote anything.
+It's like I was trying to write sales letters instead of honestly expressing myself.
+I felt this 'pressure to perform' whenever I wrote anything.

-Over time, I've developed more of a nuanced take on writing.
-I think if you're trying to build an audience, writing frameworks can work, but writing must be appreciated as an artform - it's part-science, part-magic.
+I think if you're trying to build an audience, writing frameworks are useful.
+Beyond that, I'm not so sure.
+Writing is an artform - it's part-science, part-magic.
 And the magic, you can't _really_ teach.

 The medium also matters.
-I stuck to writing _only_ on Twitter or LinkedIn for a long time because I wanted to building an audience - so I kept following the 'audience-building' recipe.
+I used to only write on Twitter or LinkedIn because I wanted to build an audience so I had to follow that recipe.

-This blog is a chance to challenge that by giving myself a space to write authentically and discover my writing voice.
+This blog is an opportunity for me to challenge that approach to writing.
+It's my digital home, where I can write about whatever I want.